 - Health Fund complaints on issues such as: services within the clinic, mistreatment by staff, or deficiencies discovered throughout the process of the treatment should be directed to the department of public inquiries or the ombudsman of the health fund.
 For further information see Submitting a Complaint to the Health Fund

-- Complaints against Medical Malpractice should be referred to the department of public inquiries for medical professions, which is part of the Public Complaints Department at the Ministry of Health.
+- Complaints against Medical Malpractice should be referred to the department of public inquiries for medical professions, which is part of the Ministry of Health Public Inquiries Department.
 For more information see Submitting a Complaint to the Medical Professions Ombudsman.

 - One can seek assistance of an attorney or proxy at the time of application.
 In this case, one is obligated to attach to his/her submission a power of attorney form and a waiver of medical confidentiality.